tl-its-umich-edu/mpr-gcloud-data/README.md

 The code uses a custom Dataset class, as well as a custom tokenizer trained using M-Write data.
 Read the research paper the models are built off on: https://dl.acm.org/doi/fullHtml/10.1145/3506860.3506892

+Github Repo for the code that sends data to BigQuery from the MWrite database: https://github.com/tl-its-umich-edu/mpr-research-data

 The project used in GCloud is **MWrite Research** with a project ID of *mwrite-a835*.
 You will need access to this project, most likely through *gcp-mwrite@umich.edu*.